 Parties to the case should be treated professionally by the hearing officer and receive a cogent decision in a timely manner.
 The hearing officer should control the hearing and the parties in a professional manner, including creating a setting that enables the parties to provide the hearing officer with the evidence needed to render a proper decision.
-Accordingly, the hearing officer must be prepared to deal with and make any necessary accommodations for parties with special needs or those 4 who are seeking accommodations under the Americans with Disabilities Act, as amended.
+Accordingly, the hearing officer must be prepared to deal with and make any necessary accommodations for parties with special needs.
 It is also the hearing officer's responsibility to manage the record.
 The record should be clear, complete, and orderly, so that anyone reading the hearing officer's report may ascertain the evidence and testimony that he has relied upon in deciding the case or in recommending a decision to the agency.
 The hearing officer is also required to render a recommendation or ruling in a timely fashion as required by Virginia Code Section 2.2-4024(D).